Philadelphia street shooting leaves 1 man dead, 1 wounded

-PHILADELPHIA (AP) - A street shooting in Philadelphia has left one man dead and another wounded.
+PHILADELPHIA (AP) - A street shooting in Philadelphia has left one man is dead and another wounded.

-Authorities say at least 16 shots were fired in the shooting that occurred just after 2 a.m.
-Friday.
-They say at least two shooters were involved, but a motive remains under investigation.

-The names of the two victims have not been released.
-Authorities say a 27-year-old man died shortly after he arrived at a hospital, while a 19-year-old man was hospitalized in stable condition.

 Copyright © 2019 The Washington Times, LLC.